kikeelectronico/Homeware/API/README.md

 ## Configure the project in Actions on Google

-1. Go to the <a href="https://console.firebase.google.com" target="blanck">Firebase console</a> and select the project.
+1. Go to the <a href="https://console.actions.google.com" target="blanck">Action console</a> and select the project.

 2. Select `Develop` from the top menu and then select `Actions` in the left side menu.